 Michele Cannon Bessler, MD is pleased to have joined the Annie Wright Board in 2015.
 Michele has worked in the Tacoma community now for over a decade in the role of a community pediatrician and is particularly impassioned with building relationships with families to help achieve optimal health and growth in all areas of development.
 She also is deeply rooted in volunteer roles in her Browns Point community and serves on the Mary Bridge Children's Foundation Board.
 After medical training and education in the midwest and east coast, she and her husband Robert Bessler settled in the Pacific Northwest to raise their three children (AWS Classes of ’14MS, ’20 and ’18MS), where Rob co-founded and continues to act as CEO of Sound Physicians, a physician-driven health care company.
 Michele serves as the Strategic Planning Task Force Chair and also serves on the Board’s Trusteeship Committee.

-Sally (Peterson) Atherton '66 joined the Annie Wright Schools Board of Trustees in 2017.
+Sally (Peterson) Atherton ’66 joined the Annie Wright Schools Board of Trustees in 2017.
 After attending Annie Wright from 1952-66, she received her BA (Colby College), her MS (Trinity University, San Antonio), and her PhD (University of Texas Health Science Center, San Antonio).
 During her career, she studied herpesvirus infections of the eye and brain at universities in Florida, Texas and Georgia.
 In 2014, she became Senior Associate at Health Research Associates to coach biomedical faculty on NIH grant writing skills.
-Sally serves as a member of the Development Committee.
+Sally serves as a member of the Philanthropy and Community Engagement (PACE) Committee.

 Diane Bai, MD, joined the Annie Wright Schools Board of Trustees in 2020.
 She is a practicing gastroenterologist at Franciscan Health Systems in Tacoma, co-founder of South Sound Women in Medicine (SSWIM), and served as Medical Director of Service Excellence at Franciscan Medical Group.
 Prior to moving to Tacoma, she was Clinical Assistant Professor at UW Medical School, Medical Director of Gastroenterology Department, and a member of the Board of Trustees Finance Committee of Pacific Medical Centers in Seattle.
 She grew up in China and California.
 After receiving her medical degree at UT Southwestern, she completed her residency at Columbia University and GI fellowship at Duke University.
 Diane and her husband, Clay Zhang, are strong believers in the Annie Wright educational philosophy of nurturing young people to become principled, creative, and reflective thinkers and communicators in the close-knit AWS global community.
 They have two daughters, Sasha ’23 and Hannah ’25.